Playtronica/biotron-firmware/COMMANDS.md

 Sum of the parameters -> bps. **(Warning.
 With very big value, device can crash)**.

 ### Change sensitivity
-(Function Number Bite = 1)
+(Function Number Bite = 1, 2)

 Function that create longer distance between notes.
 Working by fibonacci algorithm

-Has two parameters:
+Has two SysEx commands with their parameter:
-1) First is influence on main algorithm (from 0 to 100%).
+1) 1 - First is influence on main algorithm (from 0 to 100%).
-2) Second is first value of fibonacci (from 0 to 100, but it converts in 0 to 1).
+2) 2 - Second is first value of fibonacci (from 0 to 100, but it converts in 0 to 1).

 ### Change smoothness
-(Function Number Bite = 2)
+(Function Number Bite = 3)

 It changes the smoothness of note changes.